14 School Safety Techniques for a more secure facility

 5. Consider the presence of school resource officers, local police, and/or security guards.

-6. Monitor school visitors.
+6. Monitor school visitors and implement a Visitor Management System.
 Require that visitors report to the main office, sign in, and wear visitor badges.
+Visitor Management Systems makes it easy for schools to log, identify, track, and run reports on visitors.
+Always know who is in your school.
 All staff should be trained to report strangers not wearing a visitor badge to the school office.

 7. Provide threat-assessment and risk-assessment procedures and teams for conducting them.